kingreza/Swift-Visitor/README.md

 }
 ````

 Let's start with our EmailDocumenter which is the visitor responsible for building our emails.
 This class implements the Documenter protocol which forces it to implement two process methods, one accepting a Quote and another accepting an Appointment.
-In the process method for Quote, we take the data within the Quote that's passed to construct the Email.
-The content of the email is what we send to a customer that has requested a quote with along with any relevant data.
+In the process method for Quote, we take the Quote and use its content to construct an Email.
+This email ends up being what we send to the customer to inform them about their quote.

 The second process function takes an Appointment as a parameter.
-And naturally builds an Email related to the appointment booked by a customer.
-We call the output function on both emails to see their content to console.
+And naturally builds an Email related to the appointment booked by the customer.
+To double check and make sure our emails are being constructed correctly we call the output function after they are generated.
+This will print out their content to the console.

 This class is responsible for building our emails for both Quote and Appointments.
 As you can see none of this code is in our Quote or Appointment classes.
-The functionality to generate emails has been separated out of those objects and housed in once central place.
+The functionality to generate emails has been separated out of those objects and housed in one central place.

 This is ofcourse possible because our Quote and Appointment classes accept Documentors (visitors).
 Using this we can keep extending new functionalities without mucking around the classes themselves.
 So let's keep going.
-We still have a report to build as well.
+We still have a report to build.

 ````swift
 class ReportDocumenter: Documenter {